ummjhall/ummjhall/README.md

 ## Hello, I'm Justin

-The seeds of my software engineering journey were planted with a college introductory programming course.
-I was on a different trajectory, one that led me to rewarding years overseas.
+The seeds of my software engineering journey were planted with a college introductory course in C++.
+At the time, I was on a different trajectory, one that has led me to rewarding years overseas.
 But destined to return to this path, I have dived head-first into this exciting lifelong career.
-Developing my skill set through intense comprehensive training, graduating from the highly-regarded App Academy, I am now creating full stack web applications while growing my expertise every day.
+I began developing my skill set through intense comprehensive training, graduating from the highly-regarded App Academy.
+I continue to learn and expand my areas of proficiency, and find fulfillment in helping people by contributing my skills where they are needed.

 <hr>

 ### Currently:
 😎 Seeking to ...
 Contribute my skills in a software engineering role
 💻 Working on ...
-Making my e-commerce project, Astro, even better
+Enhancing my e-commerce project further
 🎮 Playing ...
 Poker
 🉐 Ask me about ...
 Japanese language